Gosford: History

 Gosford itself was explored by State Governor Arthur Phillip between 1788 and 1789.
-The area was difficult to access and settlement began around 1823.
-By the late 19th century the agriculture in the region was diversifying, with market gardens and citrus orchards occupying the rich soil left after the timber harvest.
+The area was difficult to access, and settlement began around 1823.
+By the late 19th century, the agriculture in the region was diversifying, with market gardens and citrus orchards occupying the rich soil left after the timber harvest.
 As late as 1850, the road between Hawkesbury (near Pittwater) and Brisbane Water was a cart wheel track.

 East Gosford was the first centre of settlement.
 Gosford was named in 1839 after Archibald Acheson, 2nd Earl of Gosford – a friend of the then Governor of New South Wales George Gipps.
 Acheson's title derives its name from Gosford, a townland (sub-division) of Markethill in County Armagh in Northern Ireland.

 In 1887, the Main Northern railway line to Sydney was completed, requiring a bridge over the Hawkesbury River and a tunnel through the sandstone ridge west of Woy Woy.
 The introduction of this transport link and then the Pacific Highway in 1930 accelerated the development of the region.
-Electification of the line reached Gosford on 23 January 1960.

 Gosford became a town in 1885 and was declared a municipality in 1886.
 It was then declared a Shire in 1947, and a City on 1 January 1980.